T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 This is handles not knowing when a user may want to run the script, including when they are testing.

+## Logging

+Logs are always saved locally wherever the script runs.

+The script generates a unique log file each time it runs, as well as appending the outcome of that run in a single 'script history' log file in the root directory.
+This lets you quickly tell if a run has succeeded/failed, and know which log file to check for the output.

+### Saving logs in an AWS S3 bucket

+Saving your logs in S3 requires `aws-cli` to be installed on the server the script is running on.
+The aws credentials used need to have access to whichever S3 bucket you specify for the upload to work.

+You can optionally send your logs to S3 by providing your bucket name in the `AWS_S3_LOGS_BUCKET` variable in your `.env` file.

+The script will then attempt to log into your AWS account via `aws-cli`.
+If your AWS account has permissions to write to the S3 bucket, the log file will be copied there.

+If `DEBUG` is set to `true`, the script will not compress and submit the log files to AWS S3.

 ## Testing and debugging

 To speed up testing, you can save a HTML sample in a file called `/test/test-data.html`.
-If `DEBUG` is enabled and the file exists, this data will be used instead of sending the `curl` request.
+If `DEBUG` is set to `true` and the file exists, this data will be used instead of sending the `curl` request.

+> **Note** - If you are running this tool in the wild with S3 logging, and point to the same bucket when testing locally, you'll overwrite the history log file if `DEBUG` is not set to `true`!
+Ye be warned!

 ## Environment variables